postgrespro/pg_probackup/Documentation.md

 #### Performing Point-in-Time (PITR) Recovery

-If you have enabled [continuous WAL archiving](#) before taking backups, you can restore the cluster to its state at an arbitrary point in time (recovery target) using [recovery target options](#recovery-target-options) with the `restore` command instead of the -i option shown above. pg_probackup automatically chooses the backup that is the closest to the specified recovery target and starts the restore process.
+If you have enabled [continuous WAL archiving](#setting-up-continuous-wal-archiving) before taking backups, you can restore the cluster to its state at an arbitrary point in time (recovery target) using [recovery target options](#recovery-target-options) with the `restore` command.
+If `-i/--backup-id` option is omitted pg_probackup automatically chooses the backup that is the closest to the specified **recovery target** and starts the restore process, otherwise pg_probackup will try to restore **backup_id** to the specified **recovery target**.

 - To restore the cluster state at the exact time, specify the recovery-target-time option, in the timestamp format.
 For example: